spenserblack/spenserblack.github.io/tutorials/lazy-iteration.md

 ## Lazy Iterators / Generators

 To be honest, it's frustrating that more people aren't familiar with this concept.
-Many times I see an entirely new arrays/slices/lists/etc. defined just to contain calculated values that aren't reused.
+Many times I see entirely new arrays/slices/lists/etc. defined just to contain calculated values that aren't reused.
 This takes up more memory than necessary.
 There's a better way!